 Vtable = V(Pulldown_ref, Buffer_I/O)

-Monotonicity Requirements:
+Monotonicity Requirements

 To be monotonic, the I-V table data must meet any one of the following 8 criteria:

-1- The CURRENT axis either increases or remains constant as the voltage axis is increased.
+1- The CURRENT value either increases or remains constant as the voltage value is increased.

-2- The CURRENT axis either increases or remains constant as the voltage axis is decreased.
+2- The CURRENT value either increases or remains constant as the voltage value is decreased.

-3- The CURRENT axis either decreases or remains constant as the voltage axis is increased.
+3- The CURRENT value either decreases or remains constant as the voltage value is increased.

-4- The CURRENT axis either decreases or remains constant as the voltage axis is decreased.
+4- The CURRENT value either decreases or remains constant as the voltage value is decreased.

-5- The VOLTAGE axis either increases or remains constant as the current axis is increased.
+5- The VOLTAGE value either increases or remains constant as the current value is increased.

-6- The VOLTAGE axis either increases or remains constant as the current axis is decreased.
+6- The VOLTAGE value either increases or remains constant as the current value is decreased.

-7- The VOLTAGE axis either decreases or remains constant as the current axis is increased.
+7- The VOLTAGE value either decreases or remains constant as the current value is increased.

-8- The VOLTAGE axis either decreases or remains constant as the current axis is decreased.
+8- The VOLTAGE value either decreases or remains constant as the current value is decreased.

-An IBIS syntax checking program shall test for non-monotonic data and provide a maximum of one warning per I-V table if non-monotonic data is found.
-For example:

-“Warning: Line 300, Pulldown I-V table for model DC040403 is non-monotonic!
-Most EDA tools will filter this data to remove the non-monotonic data.”

-It is also recognized that the data may be monotonic if currents from both the output stage and the clamp diode are added together as most EDA tools do.
-To limit the complexity of the IBIS syntax checking programs, such programs will conduct monotonicity testing only on one I-V table at a time.
+It is also recognized that the data may be monotonic if currents from both the output stage and the clamp diode are added together.

-It is intended that the [POWER Clamp] and [GND Clamp] tables are summed together and then added to the appropriate [Pullup] or [Pulldown] table when a buffer is driving high or low, respectively.
+It is intended that the [POWER Clamp] and [GND Clamp] tables are summed together and their combined currents are added to the currents of the [Pullup] and [Pulldown] tables (which can be controlled separately from the clamp currents) when a buffer is driving high or low.

 From this assumption and the nature of 3-statable buffers, it follows that the data in the clamping table sections are handled as constantly present tables and the [Pullup] and [Pulldown] tables are used only when needed in the simulation.